Randomized LU Decomposition: Numerical Results

 \section{Numerical Results}

-In order to evaluate Algorithm \ref{alg:randomized_lu}, we present the numerical results by comparing between the performances of several randomized low rank approximation algorithms.
-We tested the algorithms and compared between them by applying them to random matrices and to images.
-All the results were computed using the standard MATLAB libraries on a machine with two Intel Xeon CPUs X5560 2.8GHz that contains an nVidia GPU GTX TITAN card.
+In order to evaluate Algorithm \ref{alg:randomized_lu}, we present the numerical results by comparing the performances of several randomized low rank approximation algorithms.
+We tested the algorithms and compared them by applying them to random matrices and to images.
+All the results were computed using the standard MATLAB libraries including MATLAB's GPU interface on a machine with two Intel Xeon CPUs X5560 2.8GHz that contains an nVidia GPU GTX TITAN card.